jonahschlie/mini-gpt/README.md

    The deterministic decoding shows that the model learned basic syntactic structure and Shakespearean-style phrasing but produced an incomplete sequence lacking semantic closure, indicating that long-range coherence remains challenging.
 The stochastic decoding demonstrates the model’s learned probability distribution, generating more diverse but less stable output with some grammatical inconsistencies.
 Compared to the NumPy neural n‑gram model—which produced slightly more coherent deterministic output (shall i do beseech you, sir, the king's a virtue of cawdor) and similarly creative but unstable stochastic output—the PyTorch model shows slightly lower semantic stability.
 This difference aligns with the slightly higher perplexity observed in the PyTorch implementation (85.31 vs. 74.90) and is likely influenced by subtle differences in weight initialization, numerical precision, and optimizer behavior in PyTorch, even under identical hyperparameters.

+   Interestingly, the classical n-gram model achieves a lower perplexity (~44) compared to the neural n-gram (~75) on the Shakespeare corpus.
+This is mainly due to the highly repetitive structure and limited vocabulary of Shakespearean
+   text: character-level or small-context n-grams can capture most of the statistical regularities directly.
+   In contrast, the neural model, despite being more expressive, introduces additional parameters and requires more data to generalize effectively.
+With the relatively small and stylistically narrow training corpus, this additional capacity does not translate into better performance, leading to higher perplexity than the simpler classical approach.

 ### GPT
 ###### NewGELU Class